PerrchicK/x-platform-comparision/README.md

 - Load a JSON of images from Flickr with pagination (requires a key of your own).
 - Scan QR code with camera.
 - Example of Flare animations usage.
+- Splash screen usage (using a custom bridge)
+- Simple animations

 Enjoy!
 Perry